Here’s What to Do When a Realtor is in Breach of Contract

 Similarly, if your agent is unable to negotiate prices between multiple potential buyers.
 This could turn off potential buyers, and lose you the opportunity to maximize your profit on your home.

-Should this breach ever occur, your agent would be required to compensate you for the money you lost accepting the lower offer.
+Should this breach ever occur, your agent would be required to compensate you for the money you lost in accepting the lower offer.

 Finding out that your real estate agent is not doing their job is stressful.
-However, if you’re fully prepared for the situation and know how to proceed things get a little easier.
+However, if you’re fully prepared for the situation and know how to proceed, things get a little easier.

 So, what can you do?